 From this, it is possible to obtain effective interactions between the DM particle and a nucleon which gives DM-Nucleon cross section of scalar DM and vector DM \cite{Kanemura:2010sh}

 where $ M_N $ is the nucleon mass and $ f_N=0.3 $ parametrizes the Higgs-Nucleon coupling.

 The Higgs portal scattering that we discussed here led to spin independent interactions of the DM with nuclei.
 Some of the present constraints on DM-Nucleon spin independent interactions come from the world leader experiments, such as LUX \cite{LUX:2016ggv}, PandaX-II \cite{PandaX-II:2016vec} and XENON1T \cite{XENON:2018voc}.
 Finally, the DARWIN experiment \cite{DARWIN:2016hyl}, with sensitivity close to the irreducible background coming from scattering of SM neutrinos on nucleons (the so-called neutrino floor \cite{Billard:2013qya}), would be the ultimate DM detector.
 In Section \ref{sec5}, we constrain the model with the results of the PandaX-II experiment \cite{PandaX-II:2016vec} which set an upper limit on the spin-independent WIMP-Nucleon cross section with the lowest exclusion at $ M_{DM} = 40 $ GeV:

 Note that in above constraint, it is assumed that the local DM density is only provided by one DM specie.
 However, in our scenario both scalar and vector DM contribute to the local DM density.
-Assuming that the contribution of each DM candidates to the local DM density is the same as their contribution to the relic density, we would constrain the rescaled DM-Nucleon cross sections, i.e., $ \xi_{S} \sigma_s $ and $ \xi_{V} \sigma_v $, with experimental results.
+Assuming that the contribution of each DM candidates to the local DM density is the same as their contribution to the relic density, many authors constrain the rescaled DM-Nucleon cross sections, i.e., $ \xi_{S} \sigma_s $ and $ \xi_{V} \sigma_v $, with experimental results.
 However, both DM candidates contribute the DM signatures and one must combine both signatures.
 For the large DM mass case, where DM energy is much larger than detector threshold energy, the statistical combination is easy and the direct detection constraint reads \cite{Hur:2007ur}